sjellerstrand/Snakemake_PhaseWY/README.md

 In order to run the pipeline, the **'config/config.yaml'** file must be modified with the project-specific settings and paths.
 The compute project will also need to be added to the **'slurm/config.yaml'** file along with any additional resource adjustments.
 The instructions for this can be found below.

-## Setting up the 'config/config.yaml' file.
+## Setting up the 'config/config.yaml' file
 The 'config.yaml' file contains paths to relevant input files required by the pipeline.
 It also contains filtering and run parameters that should be set by the user.
 Descriptions of the required input is included below.

 #### Project name